Buying a car

 At fault with no car insurance: What happens now?

 It’s an unnerving feeling when you’re in a car accident, especially if you’re at fault and don’t have car insurance.
-Learn what to do if you’re in a car accident when you don’t have third party or comprehensive car insurance, so you can get back on the road quickly.
+Learn what to do if you’re in a car accident when you don’t have third party or comprehensive car insurance.

 If the car accident was your fault